 Loss of company culture

 Culture is defined as ‘’the shared values, attributes, and characteristics of an organization’’.
 (The Balance Careers).
 It doesn’t refer to a place but a mindset that is built through the actions and words of those in the organization, and starts at the top.
-Creating or maintaining culture in a virtual office is possible when leadership takes positive actions to inspire it.
+Creating or maintaining an inclusive culture in a virtual office is possible when leadership takes positive actions to inspire it.

 In the move to remote work, building a teamwork culture is more important than ever.
 Teamwork has a positive impact on employee engagement, improves happiness, and increases productivity.
 However, getting everyone to work together is difficult if people don’t know what they are working towards and why.
 In a remote team, teamwork is impossible if employees don’t have the right tools.
 Providing all employees with the communication and collaboration tools they need is the first step to maintaining and building a strong remote culture.